Flash Talk Rules and Guidelines

 Program Participant Registration Policy

 All program participants must register and pay the appropriate registration fee.
-Registrants pay the early-bird rate before the deadline of April 5, 2023 at 5:00 PM ET (9:00 PM UTC).
+APS members receive discounted convention registration rates.
+Registrants pay the early-bird rate before the deadline of Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).
 All flash talk presenters must present on-site at the Convention.
 No remote or virtual presentations can be facilitated.

 APS seeks presentations showcasing the latest findings in psychological science.
 Below are some guidelines that can assist in the preparation of your flash talk submission.